Michael Westmore: Biography

 In 1985 he appeared in a video released on VHS called Looking Your Best with Michael Westmore.
 He was hired in 1986 to work on Star Trek: The Next Generation, and would go on to work on Deep Space Nine, Voyager and Enterprise.
 He was initially apprehensive about working on a television show as his previous experience had been only with feature films, but after discussing it with his wife he thought that the idea of a year-long project was positive.
 During his time on the shows he developed the make-up for several alien races, including the Ferengi, Cardassians, Jem'Hadar, and further developed the make-up used on Klingon characters.
 One of his first roles was the development of the make-up used on Brent Spiner to create the character Data.
 He left the Star Trek franchise in 2005, following the cancellation of Enterprise.

 Following Star Trek, he went into semi-retirement and worked on the musical version of Mask, having previously worked on the movie version.
-He was responsible for Kamal Haasan's make up in the Shankar directed Indian Tamil film called 'INDIAN'.
+He was responsible for Kamal Haasan's make up in the Shankar directed Indian Tamil film called 'Indian'.
+He also did an elderly women makeup for Kamal Hassan in a Tamil film Avvai Shanmugi.
 He also spent eighteen months on the Indian film Dasavathaaram, where actor Kamal Haasan played ten different roles which each required prosthetics.
 He has begun work as a producer and aims to write a two-volume autobiography.
 He also made a guest appearance on the third series finale of reality TV make-up show Face Off, alongside his daughter McKenzie Westmore who is the presenter of the show.
 After that, he has appeared in subsequent seasons as a mentor to the contestants of the show.